|

 emotions and affect an employee's sense of satisfaction or well-being.

 Our sense of organizational identity is connected to how we feel.
-Emotions are also essential to inspirational

-pressures and be the cause of low productivity and poor results.
+the cause of low productivity and poor results.

 Today,

-through the use of cutting-edge behavioral change models and techniques, negative emotions can
+through the use of cutting-edge behavioral change models and techniques,

-Moods and emotions affect our selection and the quality of our actions.
+Moods and emotions affect our selection

 Emotions are a part of our everyday existence as they move through the